diwalkerdev/Aim/README.md

 <img src="https://github.com/diwalkerdev/Assets/blob/master/Aim/aim-init-demo.gif?raw=true" width="600px">

 ## Target files
-A `target.toml` file describes a project and its build components.
+A `target.py` file describes a project and its build components.

 Begin by specifying `projectRoot` which is the path from the target file to your source files.
 All relative paths will be relative to this directory.